EshaalB/EshaalB/README.md

 Building production-ready websites, storefronts, and UI systems for clients across industries.

-- Developed responsive web applications using React and Next.js
+- Developed responsive SEO based web applications using React and Next.js
 - Built and customized Shopify storefronts with Liquid and Storefront API
 - Designed scalable UI systems in Figma, implemented in Tailwind CSS
 - Delivered and maintained WordPress and WooCommerce sites with custom themes